genesiscommunitysuccess/docs/docs/05_operations/11_tracing/01_tracing.md

 ## Set-up

-The OpenTelemetry agent jar is bundled with the Genesis platform in the **lib** folder so, minimally, you need to specify the path to it in the "JVM_OPTIONS" system definition property, like so:
+The OpenTelemetry agent jar is bundled with the Genesis platform in the **lib** folder, so you just need to specify the path to it in the "JVM_OPTIONS" system definition property:

 ```kotlin
 item(